igorkry/tnt4j-streams/tnt4j-streams-core/samples/node.js-blocking-event-loop/njstrace/README.md

 ### inject(config)
 The inject method can get a configuration object with the following:
-* `enabled {boolean}` - Whether tracing is active, `default: true` **Note:** njstrace will instrument the code regardless of this setting, and njstrace tracing methods would be called, they will just do nothing, so the affect on runtime peeformace should be minimal.
+* `enabled {boolean}` - Whether tracing is active, `default: true` **NOTE:** njstrace will instrument the code regardless of this setting, and njstrace tracing methods would be called, they will just do nothing, so the affect on runtime peeformace should be minimal.
 You can enable njstrace during runtime by setting `njstrace.enabled = true`

 * `files {string|string[]}` - A glob file pattern(s) that matches the files to instrument, this can be any pattern that is supported by `minimatch` npm module.